hernantz/blog/content/the-sorry-state-of-jquery-plugins.md

 certain amount of customization** so that we can hook into some of it's functionality via options and callbacks.

-## Going down the rabbit hole - the bad?

-A more radical example would be the [fullCalendar][3] plugin.
-It is in charge of rendering a rather complex [DOM hierachy][4] inside an empty `div` you define, and everything from fetching events to be displayed on the calendar, to determining how to behave when you click on an event is done through configuration, it is controlling some inner state, so you are forced to initialize it and follow the rules this plugin immposes.
+An extreme example would be the [fullCalendar][3] plugin.
+It is in charge of rendering a rather complex [DOM hierachy][4] inside an empty `div` you define, and everything from fetching events to be displayed on the calendar, to determining how to behave when you click on an event is done through configuration.
+Since it is controlling some inner state, so you are forced to initialize it and follow the rules this plugin immposes.

 This may work for simple scenarios, but when you need more control, you'll be forced to implement *hacky tricks* or even roll your own solution.

 For example, the API of this plugin does not expose a way to handle a double click on an event, but we can set up this behaviour because this plugin